Procedural Knowledge Learning¶

 While it’s not readable in this figure, note that each identity is assigned a numeric ID.
 Both the explainer and the visualizer annotate elements of an explanation with the identity ID in square brackets.
 These numbers are simply syntactic sugar to ease debugging and make traces easier to understand.
 Underneath the hood, every test in a condition has a pointer to more complicated identity data structure that will be discussed in more detail in Section Identity Assignment and Propagation on the identity graph.

-The Five Main Components of Explanation-Based Chunking¶
+The Nine Components of Explanation-Based Behavior Summarization¶

-- Relevant operator selection knowledge tracking This component also occurs before the learning episode.
+Operator Selection Knowledge Analysis This component also occurs before the learning episode.
 Whenever an operator is selected, it analyzes what rule firings contributed necessary operator selection preferences and caches them in all rule instances that tests that operator.

-<> <x>,>= 3.14,<< disjunction of constants >>
+,<< disjunction of constants >>

 The following sections will describe each component in more detail.

-While most of the work that explanation-based chunking performs occurs during the learning episode, i.e. after a rule in a substate fires and Soar detects that a result will be created, some critical aspects of the analysis it performs also occur prior to the learning episode, during problem-solving in the substate.
+While most of the work that EBBS performs occurs during the learning episode, i.e. after a rule in a substate fires and Soar detects that a result will be created, some critical aspects of the analysis it performs also occur prior to the learning episode, during problem-solving in the substate.
 The two points when that happens is when a rule fires in a substate and when an operator is selected in a substate.

 Identity Assignment and Propagation¶

 Each instantiation describes the working memory elements that matched each condition and the working memory elements and preferences that are created by each action.
-With the introduction of EBC, all instantiations now also store the underlying explanation behind each condition and action as defined by the original rule: which elements in conditions are variables and which ones are literal constants, which variables are the same variables, what constraints must be met on the values of each variable and any relationships between variables.
+With the introduction of EBBS, all instantiations now also store the underlying explanation behind each condition and action as defined by the original rule: which elements in conditions are variables and which ones are literal constants, which variables are the same variables, what constraints must be met on the values of each variable and any relationships between variables.

-EBC uses this underlying logic to determine the identities of objects used during the problem-solving.
+EBBS uses this underlying logic to determine the identities of objects used during the problem-solving.
 Identities are not simply IDs.
 Each identity is a declarative object that describes a set of variables across multiple rule firings and the various properties they hold.

 - If the same variable appears in multiple places in the same rule, it must be assigned the same identity.